Templates & GuidesCandidate Screening

 Preferred Qualifications and Desired Skills

-After that, reviewers evaluate resumes and look for details that set good apart from great.
-Certifications like PMP or CPA, experience in the field, and strong soft skills can all help a potential candidate stand out.
-Teams often use an evaluation grid with zero when a candidate is missing and one when they are present to rank candidates without any arguments.
-Adding skills that are needed keeps the list up to date with the needs of the project and the existing team.
+Afterwards reviewers look over the resumes and look for things that set great candidates apart from good ones.
+A candidate can be more appealing if they have certifications in the applicable industry, relevant work experience, and good soft skills.
+Teams often use an evaluation grid that gives a score of zero when a quality is missing and one when it is present to rank candidates without needing to argue about it.
+Adding the skills that are needed keeps the list up to date with what the project needs and what the team can do.

 Evidence of Experience and Impact